Chase Burrow

 Chase Burrow (born November 2, 2004) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 00 Toyota for Chase Burrow Motorsports.
+He currently competes in the zMAX CARS Tour, driving the No. 5B for Hettinger Racing.
 He is a former rookie of the year in the series, having won it in 2022 after finishing ninth in the points standings.

 On May 31, 2025, Burrow earned his first career win in the CARS Tour at Langley Speedway.

+Before the 2026 season, Burrow competed in Kaulig Racing's "Race For the Seat", competing against 14 other drivers to try to win a full-season ride in the teams No. 14 truck.

 Burrow has also competed in the Virginia Late Model Triple Crown Series, the FASTRAK Racing Series, the Virginia Sprint Series, and the NASCAR Weekly Series.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)